AtharvaDhorje/project/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies using [package manager, e.g., pip for Python].
-3. Run the application by executing [command, e.g., `python app.py`].
+3. Run the application by executing [command, e.g., `python application.py`].

 ## Contribution

 We welcome contributions to WeatherZilla.
-If you'd like to improve the application, fix bugs, or add new features, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to improve the application, fix bugs, or add new features, please follow our (CONTRIBUTING.md).

 ## License

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+Freminum project for cs50x!

 ## Contact